-The pathogenesis of DReSS syndrome is multifactorial including genetic polymorphisms and environmental factors.
-One hypothesis is based in the combination of a drug covalently joined to a protein acting as a hapten, accompanied by a co-stimulatory trigger-virus infection or reactivation, bacterial infection, inflammatory disorder in a genetically susceptible individual leading to T-cell responses to the antigen which could be express on the hepatocytes surface[39].
-Studies had shown the presence of drug-specific cytotoxic T in the serum and liver of DILI patients and the skin of DReSS patients[40,41].
-These cells, which release perforin, granzyme B, and Fas ⁄Fas L-dependent cell death, is believed could induce cell death in both organs[40,42].
+The pathogenesis of DReSS/DiHS is multifactorial including genetic polymorphisms and environmental factors.
+One hypothesis is based on the combination of a drug covalently joined to a protein acting as a hapten, accompanied by a co-stimulatory trigger-virus infection or reactivation, bacterial infection, or inflammatory disorder in a genetically susceptible individual leading to T-cell responses to the antigen, which could be expressed on the hepatocytes surface[39].
+Studies have shown the presence of drug-specific cytotoxic T cells in the serum and liver of DILI patients and the skin of DReSS/DiHS patients[40,41].
+These cells, which release perforin, granzyme B, and Fas ⁄Fas L-dependent cell death, are believed to induce cell death in both organs[40,42].

-Another proposed mechanism involves the immune response to reactivation of latent viruses of the herpesvirus family[43,44], which is seen in DReSS complicated cases.
-It is hypothesized that DRESS, triggers reactivation of latent viral infection, which may produce a viral exanthema of fevers and rash that may overlap with, or be difficult to distinguish from DReSS.
-Tohyama et al. compared 100 patients with or without an increase of anti-HHV-6 IgG titres and reported that the flare-up of symptoms such as fever and hepatitis was closely related to HHV- 6 reactivation[43].
-In their retrospective study, Eshki et al[45] only 7 patients were studied employing PCR for an active HHV-6 infection, and in 6 patients, an active HHV-6 infection was demonstrated, including a patient with fulminant liver failure.
+Another proposed mechanism involves the immune response to reactivation of latent viruses of the herpesvirus family[43,44], which is seen in DReSS/DiHS complicated cases.
+It is hypothesized that DReSS/DiHS triggers reactivation of latent viral infection, which may produce a viral exanthema of fevers and rash that may overlap with, or be difficult to distinguish from DReSS/DiHS.
+Tohyama et al[43] compared 100 patients with or without an increase of anti-HHV-6 IgG titers and reported that the flare-up of symptoms such as fever and hepatitis was closely related to HHV- 6 reactivation.
+In Eshki et al’s[45] retrospective study, only seven patients were examined for an active HHV-6 infection.
+An active HHV-6 infection was found in six patients, including a patient with fulminant liver failure.
 Further tests confirmed that HHV-6 infection was a reactivation and not a primary infection.
 Furthermore, HHV-6 may also cause hepatitis, including fulminant liver failure that is rapidly reversed when antiviral treatment is promptly initiated[46].

-Liver damage in patients with DReSS could be caused by eosinophilic infiltration driven by interleukin IL-5[47-49].
+Liver damage in patients with DReSS/DiHS could be caused by eosinophilic infiltration driven by interleukin IL-5[47-49].
 Hypereosinophilia, if persistent, can be toxic to endothelial cells and contribute to organ damage such as interstitial nephritis, pneumonitis, myositis, eosinophilic carditis, pancreatitis, thyroiditis or encephalitis, and possibly hepatitis[21].

 CLINICAL PRESENTATION